maelvls/maelvls.github.io/content/2020/you-should-write-comments/index.md

 }
 ```

-The comment focus on the "what" and paraphrases what immediately follows.
-The comment does not help the reader, since the logic itself is trivial.
-Refactoring this comment consists in focusing on the "why":
+The only comment in this snippet focuses on the "what": it paraphrases the code that immediately follows.
+The comment does not help the reader since the logic itself is trivial.
+Refactoring this comment consists in moving away from the "what" and focusing on the "why":

 ```go
 func Shuffle(slice []int) {